Diocesan Cycle of Prayer

-The Diocesan Cycle of Prayer is offered as a resource to support your prayers as it includes times for prayer for Anglican Dioceses across Australia and the parishes and ministries of North Queensland.
+The Diocesan Cycle of Prayer is offered as a resource to support your prayers as it includes times for prayer for Anglican Dioceses across Australia and the Ministry Units and ministries of North Queensland.

 Please click on this link to access A Catechism- authorised for use in the Diocese of North Queensland.

-This little booklet is unique for it contains within its 32 pages:
+This little booklet is unique for it contents within its 32 pages:

 - The basic documents of the christian faith,

 - A course for older children.